-Som Contracting Party vessel which is sighted fishing in the NAFO Regulatory of contract to be undernaming the effectiveness of NAFO Conservation Measures the stable in inspection establishes that the catch has been taken in contravention of the instruction Measures, landings and transshipments shall be prohibited.
-Information in the stable with any subsequent action shall be transmitted immediately, through the stable transmitted immediately.
-Through the stable we want to all Contracting Parties as well as the relevant Non-Contracting Party.
+Where such an inspection establishes that the catch has been taken in contravention of NAFO Conservation Measures, landings and transshipments shall be prohibited.
+Information on the inspection and any subsequent action shall be transmitted immediately, through the NAFO Secretariat, to all Contracting Parties as well as the relevant Non-Contracting Party.